Ezetimibe (ez-ET-i-mide), Simvastatin (sim-va-STAT-in)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you have severe kidney disease, diabetes, thyroid problems, a history of muscle pain or weakness, or a history of liver disease.
-Tell your doctor if you drink alcohol on a regular basis.
+- Make sure your doctor knows if you have kidney disease, diabetes, thyroid problems, or muscle pain or weakness.
+Tell your doctor if you have a history of liver disease or if you drink alcohol regularly.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, red skin rash